 - If the canopy popped open

 - FLY THE PLANE

 - Something else distracts us on aerotow

 - FLY THE PLANE

 - Strange... why aren't we climbing?

 - Check the spoilers

 - We're way past where should have taken off....

 - Why hasn't the tail come up like it normally does?

+- Why hash't the tail come up interest.

-- Is there something wrong with the towplane.....
+Is there something wrong with the towplane.....

 - Release